FRRouting/frr/doc/user/bgp.rst

 This command changes this behavior, the global cluster-id of the route-reflector is added instead.

+.. clicmd:: bgp cluster-id loose-cluster-list-check

+In the spirit of rfc4456 the default behavior of a route-reflector when receiving a route with one of its cluster-ids in the cluster-list is to drop that route in order to prevent loops.
+This command changes this behavior, routes are no longer dropped, they are just not advertised to members of that cluster.

 .. _bgp-suppress-fib:

 Suppressing routes not installed in FIB